 I never had any allergies all last year because I've been working from home.

-I haven't gone now.
+I haven't gone.

-They come in the studio, it's this stuff on the wall.
+It's this stuff on the wall.

 Oh, no, I know what it is.

-We're allergic to the blasio.
+We're allergic to the Blasio.

-I have I have uncovered it.
+I have uncovered it.

-Hey, uh, those of you around the country, if you think you don't have a good mayor or you don't have a good governor, I don't care who it is.
+Hey, those of you around the country, if you think you don't have a good mayor or you don't have a good governor, I don't care who it is.

-It's it's better than what we've got.
+It's better than what we've got.

 We got the world's dumbest mayor.

-Uh they have a problem, a little park here called Washington Square Park.
+They have a problem, a little park here called Washington Square Park.

-It's about two blocks by one block, and it's become a crime-ridden drug den.
+It's about two blocks by one block.

-They're trying to figure out, they're having meetings, what to do about it.
+They're trying to figure out, they're having meetings what to do about it.

 You think you could fix this?